Committee descriptions (Updated 2025)

 Faculty Meeting Representative: Meetings generally take place several times every semester at somewhat regular intervals, i.e. always at 3 pm on a set day of the week.
 At each meeting the rep should take notes on the announcements, discussion and any decisions that faculty vote on.
 After the meeting, the rep should compile these notes into an email (usually 1-2 pages) that succinctly summarizes the major points from the meeting, and highlight those that in some way affect the graduate students (e.g. course curriculum, new hires, TA-ships, etc.).
 Note that the grad rep works with the chair to determine what can and can’t be shared from the faculty meeting.
 The grad rep thus has some responsibility to advocate for graduate students before, during, and after the meeting.

-SKILL SHARING
+SKILL SHARING/ADVOCACY

 Equity: This committee works to increase equality and inclusion in EEB, and to reduce implicit bias in our community.
-Equality committee members serve as liaisons among graduate students, faculty, administration and other groups on campus such as The Office of Academic Diversity Initiatives, the Office of Inclusion and Student Engagement, The Office of Global Learning International Services, etc. This committee will organize and facilitate at least one annual equity-oriented workshop.
-Additionally, it will invite leaders from other groups on campus to facilitate equity-oriented workshops for EEB.
-Finally, this committee will perform a climate survey every three years to assess the wellbeing of our community, analyze and compile results, and facilitate focus groups to discuss the results and next steps.
+Equality committee members serve as liaisons among graduate students, faculty, administration and other groups on campus such as The Office of Academic Diversity Initiatives, the Office of Inclusion and Student Engagement, The Office of Global Learning International Services, etc. This committee will organize

 SOCIAL